Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 ```

 </br>
-dont forget to add the comma it is the completion of previous block and adding the new block below
+don't forget to add the comma it is the completion of previous block and adding the new block below
 </br>
 <img src="./files/capmd6-1.png" >
 </br>